Native American Facts For Kids was written for young people learning about the Apache Indian

 New Mexico, and

-more similar to their Kiowa neighbors.
-For that reason, the Americans often called
+more similar to their Kiowa allies.
+For that reason, the Americans often

 How is the Apache Indian nation organized?